Russia still working to undermine U.S. elections, top national security officials warn

 Wray said the agencies hadn’t yet seen “the same kind of efforts” in 2018 as they saw during the 2016 race, but warned “the dial can be turned up” any time.

-Earlier this year, NSA operations chief Natalie Laing had said, "I don't think that we yet have the political fortitude to say exactly how we are going to strike back.”
+In April, NSA operations chief Natalie Laing said, "I don't think that we yet have the political fortitude to say exactly how we are going to strike back.”